gambitproject/gambit/doc/pygambit.user.rst

 and so on.
 Therefore, to create a two-player symmetric game, as in this example, the payoff matrix for the second player is transposed before passing to :py:meth:`.Game.from_arrays`.

+There is a reverse function :py:meth:`.Game.to_arrays` that produces the players' payoff tables given a strategic game.
+The output is the list of numpy arrays, where the number of produced arrays is equal to the number of players.

 .. _pygambit.user.numbers: